- What are positive affirmations?

 - I am strong and getting stronger every day.

 - I feel the strongest I have in a long time.

 - I breathe in strength.

-I admit, this headline is a little confusing.
-Obviously the following example are not positive affirmations for stress, but to help with stress.
+I admit this headline is a little confusing.
+Obviously, the following examples are not positive affirmations for stress, but to help with stress.